alphagov/govuk-content-api-docs/source/getting-started.html.md

 the name of the format on GOV.UK.
 Often these fields share the same value as there is often only one schema for a particular `document_type`.

-This is the case with [Vat Rates][vat-rates-api] where the content returned utilises the [`answer` schema][answer-schema].
+This is the case with [VAT Rates][vat-rates-api] where the content returned utilises the [`answer` schema][answer-schema].

 ### Details